aaronparker/evergreen/docs/index.md

 * `Get-EvergreenApp` - returns details of the latest release of an application including the version number and download URL
 * `Save-EvergreenApp` - simplifies downloading application URLs returned from `Get-EvergreenApp`
 * `Find-EvergreenApp` - lists applications supported by the module
+* `Test-EvergreenApp` - tests that the URIs returned by `Get-EvergreenApp` are valid

 [Greentech icon by Icons8](https://icons8.com/icon/BzV6L4Y7vPPZ/greentech)